costin/es-mllib-poc/spark_examples.md

 This will

 - download and extract the test data from http://www.cs.cornell.edu/people/pabo/movie-review-data/ (2000 movie reviews taged as "postive" or "negative")
+- - download and extract the test data http://cs.stanford.edu/people/alecmgo/trainingandtestdata.zip (about 1M tweets taged as "postive" or "negative")
 - download and extract elasticsearch 1.5.2
 - download make and install [es-token-plugin](from https://github.com/brwe/es-token-plugin)
 - install marvel